-The Measles & Rubella Initiative urges increased commitment to stop measles deaths
+The Measles & Rubella Partnership urges increased commitment to stop measles deaths

 The World Health Organization released new measles mortality data for 2013 today and warns that progress towards measles elimination has stalled.
 The data underlines the critical need for increased financing and stronger, more focused efforts to increase vaccination coverage and ensure measles elimination progress.

-Since the Measles & Rubella Initiative (M&RI) launched in 2001, impressive gains have been made towards controlling measles outbreaks and eliminating the disease, thanks to the hard work of ministries of health, healthcare workers around the world and our many partners.
+Since the Measles & Rubella Partnership (M&RP) launched in 2001, impressive gains have been made towards controlling measles outbreaks and eliminating the disease, thanks to the hard work of ministries of health, healthcare workers around the world and our many partners.
 Measles deaths have dropped 75% from an estimated 544,200 deaths in 2000 to an estimated 145,700 deaths in 2013.

 However, the failure in recent years to increase measles vaccination coverage has led to large scale outbreaks all around the world, which have now thrown regional 2015 measles elimination goals off-track.